Volume 18 Num. 2 - June 2018

 How to cite this paper: Cimino S, Cerniglia L, Dentale F, Capobianco M, & Tambelli R (2018).
 Maternal Symptoms of Depression and Paranoid Ideation can be Predictive of the Onset of Eating Disorders in Early Adolescents Offspring: A Nine-year Longitudinal Study.
 International Journal of Psychology & Psychological Therapy, 18, 221-234.

-THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE FOR SUBSCRIBERS ON June 1st, 2018.
-IT WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.
+THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.

 More articles in this volume